Radar entomology: The first insect radar installed in Israel near the Hula Valley.

 Reasons for fewer insects?
-Pesticides, human development, forestry, industrial pollution.
+Pesticides, human development, invasive pests taking over, forestry, industrial pollution.

 To help understand insect populations, a new insect radar, the first for Israel, has been installed near the Hula Valley nature reserve.
 The area is a major rest stop for millions of migratory birds moving between Africa and Europe each year.

 The insect radar offers a chance to gauge the quantity of insects in Israel’s skies and was installed by the University of Haifa.
 The insect radar, like the bird radar installed by Prof. Yossi Leshem a couple of decades ago, will allow researchers to estimate the density, direction and speed of migration, elevation, and body size of the insects, and to assess factors influencing the insects that fly in this area.